Alps Hiking: Switzerland, Italy & France

 Aiguilles Rouges hike

-- Elevation change: 1,158 ft gain
+- Option A: 4.4 miles, 1,158 ft gain

 - Physical intensity: 3 out of 5

-Day 11: L'Aiguille du Midi hike
+Day 11: L'Aiguille du Midi Summit & Grand Balcon Nord hike

 Included meals: Breakfast, Farewell dinner